lmeyre/lem_in/README.md

 Note :

 If executed without any map, the programm will wait for input, you can write the map yourself after launching the programm with your input.
+For more informations you can look to the subject.fdf